2016 Manitoba general election

-The 2016 Manitoba general election was held on April 19, 2016 to elect members to the Legislative Assembly of Manitoba, Canada.
+The 2016 Manitoba general election was held on April 19, 2016, to elect members to the Legislative Assembly of Manitoba, Canada.
 The New Democratic Party of Manitoba, led by Greg Selinger, were defeated by the Progressive Conservative Party of Manitoba led by Brian Pallister, ending nearly 17 years of NDP government.
-The Tories won 40 seats, one of the largest majority governments in Manitoba history, the other one was in 1915 when Liberals also won 40 seats.
+The Progressive Conservatives won 40 seats, one of the largest majority governments in Manitoba history, the other one was in 1915 when Liberals also won 40 seats.

 The election also removed one of the two New Democratic governments in the country, the other being formed by the Alberta New Democratic Party.

 Date

 Under the Manitoba Elections Act, the general election is to be held on the first Tuesday of October in the fourth calendar year, following the previous election.
 As the last election was held in 2011, that date would be October 6, 2015.
 However, the act also provides that if, as of January 1 of the election year, the election period would overlap with a federal election period, the provincial election is to be postponed until the third Tuesday of the following April.
 Under the federal fixed-term act, on January 1, 2015, the next federal election was tentatively scheduled for October 19, 2015, overlapping election periods by approximately three weeks.
 Thus the next Manitoba election was scheduled for April 19, 2016.
 The Lieutenant Governor retains the power to dissolve the Legislative Assembly early.
-The legislature was dissolved and writs or the election were dropped on March 16, 2016.
+The legislature was dissolved and writs for the election were dropped on March 16, 2016.